leynadm/leynadm/README.md

 Current monthly active users (outside of me): 2

-### *<a href="https://fitpowerup.com/](https://footballevolved.app/" target="_blank">Football Evolved - Tracker App For Amateur footballers</a>*
+### *<a href="[https://footballevolved.app/](https://footballevolved.app/)" target="_blank">Football Evolved - Tracker App For Amateur footballers</a>*

 Had I had the talent, instead of becoming a developer I would have most likely become a professional footballer.
-Or maybe a professional developer footballer!
+Or maybe a professional footballer developer!

 In short, Football Evolved is my second full-stack app, and it represents an attempt to improve on all the mistakes I made while creating fitPowerUp.
 It's built with React and Firebase once again, and the app works as a tracker for amateur footballers.
 It combines utility with - you guessed it - a series of gamification elements.